Soil stabilization

 Traditionally and widely accepted types of soil stabilization techniques use products such as bitumen emulsions which can be used as binding agents for producing a road base.
 However, bitumen is not an environmentally friendly product and becomes brittle when it dries out.
 Portland cement has been used as an alternative to soil stabilization.
 However, this can often be an expensive component and not an Environmentally friendly alternative.
-Cement fly ash, lime fly ash (separately, or with cement or lime), bitumen, tar, cement kiln dust (CKD), tree resin and ionic stabilizers are all commonly used stabilizing agents.
-Other stabilization techniques include using on-site materials including sub-soils, sands, mining waste, natural stone industry waste and crushed construction waste to provide stable, dust-free local roads for complete dust control and soil stabilization.
+Cement fly ash, lime fly ash (separately, or with cement or lime), bitumen, tar, cement kiln dust (CKD), tree resin, and ionic stabilizers are all commonly used stabilizing agents.
+Other stabilization techniques include using on-site materials including subsoils, sands, mining waste, natural stone industry waste, and crushed construction waste to provide stable, dust-free local roads for complete dust control and soil stabilization.

 Many environmentally friendly alternatives have essentially the same formula as soap powders, merely lubricating and realigning the soil with no effective binding property.
 Many of the new approaches rely on large amounts of clay with its inherent binding properties.

 Bitumen, tar emulsions, asphalt, cement, and lime can be used as binding agents for producing a road base.

 The National Society of Professional Engineers (NSPE) has explored newer types of soil stabilization technology, looking for effective and non-harmful alternatives.
 One alternative utilizes new soil stabilization technology, a process based on cross-linking styrene acrylic polymer.
 Another alternative uses long crystals to create a closed cell formation that is impermeable to water, frost, acid, and salt.

 Utilizing new soil stabilization technology, a process of cross-linking within the polymeric formulation can replace traditional road/house construction methods in an environmentally friendly and effective way.

 Another soil stabilization method called the Deep Mixing Method is non-destructive and effective at improving load bearing capacity of weak or loose soil strata.
-This method uses a small, penny-sized injection probe and minimizes debris and is ideal for re-compaction and consolidation of weak soil strata, increasing and improving load bearing capacity under structures and the remediation of shallow and deep sinkhole problems.
+This method uses a small, penny-sized injection probe and minimizes debris and is ideal for re-compaction and consolidation of weak soil strata, increasing and improving load-bearing capacity under structures, and the remediation of shallow and deep sinkhole problems.
 This is particularly efficient when there is a need to support deficient public and private infrastructure.